ChoiceMates: Supporting Unfamiliar Online Decision-Making with Multi-Agent Conversational Interactions: Discussion

 \subsection{Design of More Controllable and Collaborative Multi-agent System}

-The key difference between \sysname{} and \multiagent{} was that the users in \sysname{} had more agency in the decision-making process, while \multiagent{} guided the process for them.
-While there were varying preferences for the two interfaces between participants, the perceived quality of decision and the change in confidence was significantly higher for \sysname{} compared to \multiagent{}.
-P11 mentioned ``\sysname{}'s suggested options having links to valued criteria and options had me think more deeply about my priorities in the domain''. \sysname{}'s design for more agency triggered a deeper reflection of participants' situations.
+The key difference between \sysname{} and \multiagent{}, a commercialized multi-agent system, was that the users in \sysname{} had more agency in the decision-making process, while \multiagent{} guided the process for them.
+Our evaluation showed that participants in \sysname{} had significantly higher perceived decision quality on their decisions compared to participants in \multiagent{}.
+This may suggest that for unfamiliar decision domains, a multi-agent system with more agency can trigger a deeper reflection of participants' situations, as P11 mentioned, ``\sysname{}'s suggested options having links to valued criteria and options had me think more deeply about my priorities in the domain''.
+This echoes existing AI-assisted decision-making papers that found that providing second opinions or building upon users' decision flows led to better decisions and mitigated over-reliance \cite{lu2024does, reicherts2025ai}, suggesting the importance of agency in multi-agent interfaces.

-Prior work by Methnani et al. \cite{methnani2021let} proposes viable autonomy---dynamically adjustable levels of autonomy---when developing an AI system.
-This leads us to think about what task characteristics would require more user agency.
-The everyday unfamiliar decision-making task we used for \sysname{} is a task where (1) comprehensiveness is more important than efficiency, and (2) the user's opinions or preferences need to be concretized throughout the process.
-On the other hand, existing multi-agent research that tries to automate complex tasks \cite{li2023traineragent, yuan2024mora, wang2024learning, inoue2024drugagent, wang2024learning} mostly aims to increase efficiency and accuracy by breaking down the tasks into multiple agents with various roles or tasks.
-While an automatic approach may be optimal for tasks aiming for efficiency, it may not be the best solution for tasks where the user needs to understand and (at minimum) supervise and evaluate the process.
+Another aspect that \sysname{} brought in distinction to automated multi-agent systems is the sense of collaboration.
+While not quantitatively measured, many participants described the agents as if they were friends, indicating that ``hearing from multiple friends with experience was more helpful than from a single expert'' (P12).
+This perceived collegiality reduced the pressure to accept the first suggestion and made trade-offs more visible through contrastive viewpoints while the agents are highlighting independent opinions.
+At the same time, this sense of collaboration in a social setting could provide unexpected persuasion from agents being too human-like, highlighting the need for safeguards of collaboration while harnessing its benefits.